42nd ID Welcomes New NCO's to the NCO Corps

 |0

-This work, 42nd ID Welcomes New NCO's to the NCO Corps, by SGT Andrew Valenza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 42nd ID Welcomes New NCO's to the NCO Corps, by SGT Andrew Winchell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT